odonald/project-se/README.md

 1. Clone repository to your local machine.
 - git clone git@github.com:odonald/project-se.git

-2. Assuming you have Python3 installed alread, navigate to project root folder and create a virtual environment:
+2. Assuming you have Python3 installed already, navigate to project root folder and create a virtual environment:
 - python3 -m venv venv

 3. From project root folder start your virtual environment: